-- a) comply with NSWIS Child Safe Practices. - b) report any concerns or allegations of Prohibited Conduct involving any Relevant Person to the Manager People and Culture. - c) provide true and accurate information during Recruitment & Screening. - d) comply with all obligations that they are subject to under the Australian Child Protection Legislation. - e) comply with all legislative obligations that they are subject to in relation to Mandatory Reporting and the WWCC scheme.
+- a) comply with NSWIS Child Safe Practices. - b) report any concerns or allegations of Prohibited Conduct involving any Relevant Person to the Manager , Financial Services, People & Culture or the Child Safety Officer. - c) provide true and accurate information during Recruitment & Screening. - d) comply with all obligations that they are subject to under the Australian Child Protection Legislation. - e) comply with all legislative obligations that they are subject to in relation to Mandatory Reporting and the WWCC scheme.